Ashiroq/stackoverflow-django/README.md

 # stackoverflow-django
-Basic clone of http://stackoverflow.com created using PostgreSQL and Django.
+Simple clone of http://stackoverflow.com created using PostgreSQL and Django.

+''' If you want to see it working head on to: http://stackoverflow-django.herokuapp.com'''